 Units with a direct drive backward-curved plenum supply fan must always be supplied with a Variable Frequency Drive (VFD) due to the direct drive arrangement on the supply fan.
 Before proceeding further, identify if this is a constant volume or Variable Air Volume (VAV) unit.
-A VAV unit will have a bypass damper located adjacent to the burner.
-Reference the Start-Up: Direct Gas-Fired Heating, Optional Features, Variable Air Volume section in this Installation, Operation, and Maintenance Manual for further information.
+Reference the Start-Up: Indirect gas-Fired Heating, Optional Features, Variable Air Volume section in this Installation, Operation, and Maintenance Manual for further information.